jmccall2/CS460_EHB_Simulation_Environment/README.md

 * Change button to send active signal to the engine while the button is pressed, and send a message to the engine when the button is unpressed.
 (Meaning a click of the mouse triggers both events, the user has to hold down their mouse on the button to brake.
-* Change the start/stop button to just be a start button and then add another button that is called "reset", when the user clicks reset all state will be wiped out and everything in the GUI should be cleared.
-Then the user can enter a new speed and click start again.
-Reset should only stop the simulation and clear state, not start the simulation.
+* Change the Start/Stop simulation button to be Start/Reset.
+Reset wipes all states and creates new instanes of everything.

 Interfaces:
 * Accept new messages sent by GUI from button and make it avaliable to the EHB.